andrewxie43/Aero-Formula/README.md

 ### List of classes in chronological order of creation:

 1.isa: Calculations for the international standard atmosphere.
 REPLACED WITH LAYER <br />
-2.layer:Calculations for the international standard atmosphere, replaced isa <br />
+2.layer:Calculations for the international standard atmosphere, replaced isa.<br />